Sjoerd Ars

-Sjoerd Ars ([ɕuːrt ˈɑrs]; born 15 April 1984) is a Dutch former professional footballer who played as a striker.
+Sjoerd Adrianus Theodorus Ars ([ɕuːrt ˈɑrs]; born 15 April 1984) is a Dutch former professional footballer who played as a striker.

 Career

 Youth career

 Ars played in the youth of DVC'26 from the town of Didam, and was later picked up by Dutch giants, Feyenoord.
 He never broke through to the first team, and chose to play professionally for De Graafschap.

 Dutch second division

 After one season in Doetinchem, he decided to sign with FC Omniworld, a club that became a licensed pro-club that year.
 In his first season in Almere, Ars scored 17 goals.

 He later played four successful seasons for Go Ahead Eagles and RBC Roosendaal.

 FC Zwolle

 In 2010, Ars signed a contract at FC Zwolle.
 He started the season well by scoring 11 goals in his first 10 league matches.
 He finished the season with 28 goals, scored in 33 matches.

 Levski Sofia

 His great season with FC Zwolle was enough to be signed by Bulgarian side PFC Levski Sofia.
 Ars arrived in Sofia on 23 June 2011 and signed a three-year contract the next day.
 On 28 July 2011, in his official debut for Levski, he came on as a substitute and scored the winning goal for the 2–1 win over FC Spartak Trnava.
 Ars also netted a goal to open the scoring in the return leg, while Levski were eventually eliminated after losing the penalty shootout to decide the match (the aggregate score at the end of extra time was 3–3).
 On 6 November 2011, he scored a brace in the 3–2 home win over Loko Plovdiv in an A Group match.